Sumitrathee1/vayra-os/01_COMPANY_FOUNDATION/README.md

-# VAYRA OS – Company Foundation
+# Company Foundation

-## Purpose

-Defines the identity, culture, governance, policies, leadership, and operational framework of VAYRA Atelier.
+This module defines the identity, culture, governance, and decision-making principles of VAYRA Atelier.

-## Contents

-- Company Profile
+It serves as the reference point for every employee, AI agent, and department.

+Contents:
 - Vision
 - Mission
 - Core Values
-- Company Culture
-- Organization Chart
+- Brand Philosophy
-- Department Structure
+- Organization Structure
-- Roles & Responsibilities
-- KPI Framework
-- Decision Matrix
+- Decision Framework
 - Company Policies
 - Employee Handbook
-- Quality Policy
-- AI Usage Policy

-## Owner

-CEO

-## Version

-1.0